 Erected by Great Lakes Maritime Heritage Trail.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Bigger, Stronger, Faster (here, next to this marker); Fast Steel Flyer: The Bulk Freighter Grecian (within shouting distance of this marker); Steaming Open the Frontier (about 300 feet away, measured in a direct line); Research Vessels (about 400 feet away); Rising from the Ashes: The New Orleans (about 400 feet away); The Fletcher Coal Piers (about 500 feet away); Propellers (about 500 feet away); The Loss of the Pewabic (about 500 feet away).
+Propellers (here, next to this marker); Rising from the Ashes: The New Orleans (within shouting distance of this marker); Research Vessels (within shouting distance of this marker); International Shipmaster's Association (within shouting distance of this marker); Steaming Open the Frontier (within shouting distance of this marker); Thunder Bay Fishing Industry (about 400 feet away, measured in a direct line); Bigger, Stronger, Faster (about 500 feet away); A Shipbuilding Revolution (about 500 feet away).
 Touch for a list and map of all markers in Alpena.

 Also see . . .

 Credits.
-This page was last revised on August 25, 2018.
-It was originally submitted on August 20, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 273 times since then and 123 times this year.
-Photos: 1, 2, 3. submitted on August 25, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.
+This page was last revised on November 28, 2020.
+It was originally submitted on August 16, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 247 times since then and 49 times this year.
+Photos: 1, 2, 3, 4, 5. submitted on August 19, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Bernard Fisher was the editor who published this page.